-As mathematics is both a technical and cultural field of study, the curriculum is planned with the following varied objectives:
+As mathematics is both a technical and cultural field of study, we plan the curriculum with the following varied objectives:

 Students seeking guidance in the selection of courses are strongly urged to confer with a member of the department, all of whom are happy to be consulted.